portphp/portphp/docs/readers.md

 NoSQL databases.
 Additionally, you can easily
 [add your own readers](#create-a-reader).

+Readers are:
+- iterable, for easy processing;
-Readers are optimized to use as little memory as possible.
+- optimized to use as little memory as possible, which is particularly important in case of large datasets.

 You can use readers on their own, or construct a [workflow](workflow.md) from them: